SomeoddpilotInc/Someoddpilot-Coding-Style/javascript.md

 All Javascript code should be built with the expectation that it will be minified before being deployed.

-## Bower

-Files for front end Javascript modules should be installed via [Bower][bower].
-Bower provides an easy way to install, update, and manage dependencies of common front end components.

 ## Node

 [Node][node] is a powerful server-side version of Javascript.
 Many useful development tools are built on node.